lundqvistr/manual_medfak_research_data/manual.md

 #### Long format
 The basic observation in such a structure is the combination of individual _and_ timepoint.
-There are one row for each such combination, resulting in several rows for each individual
+Then there is one row for each such combination, resulting in several rows for each individual

 Example: